apalache-mc/apalache/docs/src/adr/006rfc-unit-testing.md

 **Abstract.** This document discusses a framework for testing TLA+ specifications.
-Our first goal is to give the writers of TLA+ specifications an interactive approach to quickly testing their specifications in the design phase, similar to unit-testing in programming languages.
+Our first goal is to give the writers of TLA+ specifications an interactive approach to quickly test their specifications in the design phase, similar to unit-testing in programming languages.
 Our second goal is to give the readers of TLA+ specifications a clear framework for dissecting TLA+ specifications, in order to understand them in smaller pieces.
 These ideas have not been implemented yet.
 We believe that the testing framework will enable the users of Apalache and TLC to write and read TLA+ specifications in a much more efficient manner than they do it today.